wardwouts/fedora-coreos-k3s/README.md

 ```
 ./01-build-iso.sh -b -t <TOKEN> -u <SERVER URL>
 ```
 This should generate both an `agent.iso` and `server.iso` file.
-The server URL shoudl have the format of `https://ServerIP:6443`.
+The server URL should have the format of `https://ServerIP:6443`.

 Before doing this you will want to add your own public ssh keys to `ignition/k3s-common-ssh_authorized_keys.txt`, so that you can access your own k3s cluster hosts afterwards.